• Home

 Well Water Quality

-In most cases, a well’s water will need to be treated due to its high mineral content (known as hard water).
+In most cases, well water will need to be treated due to its high mineral content (known as hard water).
 Calcium and magnesium are the two common minerals that cause hard water.
 But untreated water can also contain iron, sulfur, arsenic, methane, tannins, iron bacteria, and sediment, just to name a few.

 Hard water is not fun.
 It changes the effectiveness of soap and shampoo – they don’t lather normally.
 So you don’t feel clean after a shower.
 It can also leave calcium and lime buildup on everything the water touches, from showers to dishes.
-Iron leaves rust stains on everything, from plumbing fixtures to the inside of washers and dishwashers.
-(I have found that Zud is great at removing rust stains.)
-Our hard water seems to be especially rough on dishwasher racks, as well.
-Methane is a harmless, natural gas that will make well water sputter as it comes out of the faucet.
-Finally, tannins can make the water look yellow or green.
-Not exactly what you want to see in the tub or toilet.

 Water Softeners

-The most common way to treat hard water is with a water softener.
+The most common way to treat well water is with a water softener.
 Most softeners run water through a resin bed which is in a big, cylindrical tank.
 The tank is filled with salt pellets, and as water runs over the salt, the chemicals that cause hard water are removed.
 (If you want all the nitty gritty of ions, molecules, and the chemistry that is involved, then read this Popular Mechanics article.)
 Periodically, the softener system will regenerate the resin bed to clear out the hard water chemicals.

 Many water softener companies will provide a free water analysis, and explain how their system will treat the problems specific to your water.
 The choice of softener system really seems to vary from house to house, and well to well.
 I’ve talked to one neighbor with softener “X” and they love it, while another neighbor had the same system and replaced it with another brand.